≡ Menu

 • Aspergillus terreus,

-But how doses your dog get exposed to any of these bacterial and fungi that invade the vertebral column?
+But how is your dog exposed to these bacteria and fungi that invade the vertebral column?

 It can happen due to contamination of wounds or as a post-operative infection.
-It could also happen as the result of a urinary tract infection.
-There are a few breeds that are more likely to get spondylitis and they are:
+It could also occur as a result of a urinary tract infection.
+There are a few breeds that are more likely to get spondylitis, and they are:

 Other than that, there isn’t usually a genetic component to this disease.